susundberg/zephyr-robot-supa2019/README.md

 | Force stop      | 1  | 1  |  1   |
 | Free roll       | 0  | 0  |  0   |

-## HW Modifications for the STM32F411E-DISCO
-* PE0 INT cutted away from the Gyro (as its required for TIM4 external clock - HAL input )